SchweizerischeBundesbahnen/netzgrafik-editor-frontend/README.md

 there are still ideas and concepts that have not yet been realised, so it is always worth taking a look [at this document](https://xd.adobe.com/view/e4664ae0-be8f-40e4-6a55-88aec9eafd8d-9257/).
 The entire project has now reached a mature stage and evolved into a powerful tool with applications beyond railways.
-It can now be utilized in any domain that requires integrated synchronized clock-faced timetables as a planning basis.
+It can now be utilized in any domain that requires regular-interval timetables as a planning basis.

 The versatility of the editor makes it suitable for various logistics planning scenarios, enabling efficient timetable creation and analysis.
 The software's key features can be leveraged in a broader